assotirov/RubyChess/README.md

 Then type the following command: 'ruby play.rb' , to play
 in the console.

+To play the game just type the coordinates of the piece you want
+to move, like that: 'a2 a3' or 'a2a3' that will move the piece at
+'a2' to 'a3'.
+If the move is not possible you will get a massage
+telling you that.
+You continue to play until check-mate, stalemate or only the kings are left
+on the board.

 If you want to play with Graphical user interface, type in
 the console: 'ruby gui_play.rb' (not implemented yet)